bySimpson/unattended-setups/README.md

 # unattended-setups
-A set of unattended setup tools for Debian-based Distros.
+A set of unattended setup scripts for Debian-based Distros.
+With only one command the specified tool will be installed and configured!

 ## Supported tools
 | Tool    | Command                                                       |